-The Sunny Side Trail, one of the 16 Discover Tennessee Trails & Byways, starts at the foot of the Smoky Mountains and heads northeast up through the Tennessee Valley.
+The Sunny Side Trail, one of the 16 Discover Tennessee Trails & Byways, starts at the foot of the Great Smoky Mountains and heads northeast up through the Tennessee Valley.
 Following it on its course and stopping along its 179 listed stops will bring you on a tour through a scenic mountain landscape filled with eclectic small towns, roadside attractions and the history of the early years of settlements and statehood.
-After all, they don't call it the Early Country Trail for nothing.

-This segment picks up where Part I left off at Cosby, Tennessee.
+Times New Roman",serif">This segment picks up where Part 1 left off at Cosby, Tennessee.

 US-321 cruises through pleasant Newport, located on the Pigeon River and on to the curiously named Parrotsville, acknowledged as Tennessee's third oldest town.
 Along this route, you are witnessing a landscape much like the one the early Cherokee, and later, the American settlers saw.